 With a Home Equity Line of Credit (HELOC), individuals can gain access to the cash they need to cover their expenses.
 Rather than a personal loan that typically has higher interest rates and a shorter payback period, this cash equity option allows individuals access to the line of credit they need.
-The credit is secured based on the equity homeowners have built up since they signed their mortgage.
+The credit is secured based on the equity homeowners have built up since they signed their mortgage, according to the information by mortgage company in Kansas City, KS – Metropolitan Mortgage Corporation.
 The payback period of the HELOC varies, but some can be as long as 30 years.
 In comparison, a personal loan typically must be paid back within five years.

 Information for Business Owners

 On April 3, 2020, the Small Business Administration began offering a Paycheck Protection Program to help small businesses pay wages and other qualifying expenses.
 While the money initially allocated to this program had been completely disbursed as of April 16, legislation negotiations continue to identify further funding for the program.